pdparker/mplusinputexample/README.md

 Usage
 --------
 To fetch a file press `shift+command+p` and type fetch: file and select the input file you want.
+This will load the mplus snippet then type `shift+command+p` and begin typing ss: mplus input and select.

 If you want to download all examples (not sure why you would want to), press `shift+command+p` and type fetch: package and select MplusexampleFolder.

 Participate
 ---------